-LED is designed to focus its light and can be directed to a specific location without the use of an external reflector, achieving a higher application efficiency than conventional lighting.
-Well-designed LED illumination systems are able to deliver light more efficiently to the desired location.
+LED lights are designed to focus light, and allow it to be directed to a specific location without the use of an external reflector.
+Well designed LED illumination systems are able to deliver light more efficiently to a desired location.

 9. Instant Lighting & Frequent Switching

-LED lights brighten up immediately and when powered on, which has great advantages for infrastructure projects such as e.g traffic and signal lights.
+LED lights brighten up immediately when powered on.
 Also, LED lights can switched off and on frequently and without affecting the LED’s lifetime or light emission.
-In contrast, traditional lighting may take several seconds to reach full brightness, and frequent on/off switching does drastically reduce operational life expectancy.
+In contrast, traditional fluorescent lighting may take several seconds to reach full brightness, and frequent on/off switching does drastically reduce operational life expectancy.